jimmyjazz/IDEF0-SVG/README.md

 bin/schematic <samples/cook-pizza.idef0 >output.svg
 ```

-You can then open the output.svg file in your web browser or other SVG viewer/editor.
+You can then open the `output.svg` file in your web browser or other SVG viewer/editor.

-Because IDEF0 diagrams can be nested, the DSL supports decomposition of functions into subfunctions via the "is composed of" predicate.
+Because IDEF0 diagrams can be nested, the DSL supports decomposition of functions into subfunctions via the `is composed of` predicate.
 The full schematic of such a model might be too large to comprehend on a single page, so the following commands can be used to make larger models easier to understand.

 To render only the top level functions of a system: